March 26, 2025 | Daniel Rutman

 There is no set limit on how many times you can call in sick before facing potential job consequences.
 However, frequent absenteeism without proper documentation or communication may lead to disciplinary action.

-An employee has a full right to ask his employee to show him the documentation that confirms his sick days Ontario.
+An employee has a full right to ask his employee to show him the documentation that confirms his Ontario sick days.
 But there are specific guidelines for them to do so:

 The documentation should emphasize the following points: